DineshSripathi718/DineshSripathi718/README.md

 I am an Post Graduate in MCA <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India - 🇮🇳: .
 - :telescope: I’m a programmer looking for a job.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Full Stack Java Trainer in Teks Acadamey.

 - :zap: In my free time, I solve problems on GeeksforGeeks, Hackerrank and develop projects.